Lesson Contents

 - Interface E0/2 as our DMZ.

-I will use the routers so we can generate some traffic between the different security levels.
+I will use the routers to generate traffic between the different security levels.
 Let’s configure the ASA with these interfaces:

 ASA1(config)# interface E0/0